 When people are born, they are all dependent on their parents.
 They are dependent on their parents if they are not full or happy.
 They will cry to show their parents.

-However, many people don't realize that even if many people are in their 30s, they may not be out of the "dependency period" some symptoms:
+However, many people don't realize that even if many people are in their 30s, they may not be out of the "dependency period" Some symptoms:

-Passive, dependent on others, emotionally controlled by others, unable to arrange a time for themselves.
+Passive, dependent on others, emotionally controlled by others, and unable to arrange a time for themselves.
 Many people's thinking is often manipulated by others and driven by trends.